cram2/Simox/readme.md

 # Simox

+## Disclaimer

+This fork of Simox is maintained by the Institute for Artificial Intelligence (IAI) at the University of Bremen.
+The original repository is hosted at the H2T GitLab at the Karlsruhe Institute of Technology (KIT) and can be found [here](https://git.h2t.iar.kit.edu/sw/simox/simox).

+## About Simox

 The aim of the lightweight platform independent C++ toolbox Simox is to provide a set of algorithms for 3D simulation of robot systems, sampling based motion planning and grasp planning.
 Simox consists of three libraries (Virtual Robot, Saba and Grasp Studio) and numerous